vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 Example
 =======

-``kaic insulation`` is typically used to calculate insulation scores with multiple window sizes at the same time, as a single window size might be prone to local matrix differences:
+``fanc insulation`` is typically used to calculate insulation scores with multiple window sizes at the same time, as a single window size might be prone to local matrix differences:

 .. literalinclude:: code/domains_example_code